 "... failure to demonstrate that a company is fulfilling its commitments to stakeholders can be costly.
 There are strong business reasons, therefore, to leverage and integrate CSR commitments and compliance processes."

 There are international and national standards that can be applied to help manage obligations such as: ISO 26000 (Social Responsibility), ISO 19600 (Compliance Management System), and others that deal with specific domains such as quality, health and safety, environment, process and pipeline safety, and so on.

 What is important is that social license obligations are reflected and tracked throughout all management systems and processes within the organization.
 Doing so will provide greater evidence of legitimacy and reinforce that obligations are managed effectively.

 Where to Start

-An important step that companies can take to increase business legitimacy is to document each obligation made to stakeholders.
-The following actions will help establish a baseline on which companies can begin to embed social license obligations throughout their organization:
+An important step that organizations can take to increase legitimacy is to document each obligation made to stakeholders.
+To operationalize these obligations the following additional steps are recommended:

 Document the context and expectations (i.e. outcomes)